MKLab-ITI/JGNN/tutorials/GNN.md

 ## Initializing a GNN builder
-The `GCNBuilder` class for building GNN architectures extends the generic `LayerBuilder` with common graph neural network operations.
+The `FastBuilder` class for building GNN architectures extends the generic `LayerBuilder` with common graph neural network operations.
 The only difference is that now we initialize it with a square matrix A, which is typically a normalization of the adjacency matrix, and a feature matrix h0